CHELAN PUD SERVICE CENTER TAKING SHAPE

 After years of study and planning – and work with numerous community members and advisory groups, Chelan PUD broke ground in August 2020 on a new multi-faceted customer service center.

 The milestone sets the PUD on a path to greater efficiency and customer service, states PUD Board President Garry Arseneault.
 It helps ensure future generations of Chelan County residents will continue reaping the benefits of low-cost, clean hydropower.
 The 19-acre campus will combine most of the PUD’s non-hydro services, including Customer Service, Warehouse, Fish and Wildlife, and Customer Energy Solutions.

-Site preparation already is underway in Olds Station, with underground wiring and electrical, as well as the piers for building foundations.
+The PUD has completed foundation work for the administration building at the Olds Station site and structural steel is going up in stages.
+Previous work has included underground wiring and electrical, as well as the placement of piers for building foundations.
 On Feb.
-1, the PUD Commissioners approved a resolution allocating a Guaranteed Maximum Price (GMP) of $95 million for the next phase of development including construction of office and operation buildings, cabling for enhanced technology systems and landscaping.
+1, the PUD Commissioners approved a resolution allocating a Guaranteed Maximum Price (GMP) of $95 million for construction of office and operation buildings, cabling for enhanced technology systems and landscaping.
 Not included in this GMP are funds for furnishings and off-site road improvements.
 Project staff will come back to the Commission to seek approval for the finishing work,

 Construction is slated to run through 2022, with a phased move-in beginning in late 2022.
 All customer-service functions, along with Commissioner meetings will be the last services to move.
 An Open House celebration tentatively is planned for April, 2023.